1. English

 Written by: Incatrailhikeperu September 4, 2023

-Hiking The Inca Trail is one if the most classic outdoor experiences, and best hikes in the entire world.
-Walk in the footsteps of this Pre Columbian civilization.
-Follow this world famous path through the Sacred Andean Valley passing various Incan ruins.
-Eventually climbing into the cloud forest that is home to the Incan Citadel of Machu Picchu.
-Read through this article to be informed on the most current Inca Trail information.
+Hiking The Inca Trail is one if the most classic outdoor experiences, and for many one of the best hikes in the entire world.
+Walk in the footsteps of the Ancient Inca.
+Walk this world famous path through the Sacred Andean Valley passing different Inca ruins.
+Eventually climbing into the cloud forest that is home to Machu Picchu.
+Read this article to learn the most current Inca Trail information.

-Originally a pilgrimage where the Incas carried out ceremonies and rituals at the various mountain peaks, today it’s a tourist attraction bringing people from all over the world.
+The Inca Trail was originally used as the main transport and message route for the whole Inca Empire.
+Also as a pilgrimage where the Incas carried out ceremonies and rituals at the various mountain peaks, but today it’s a tourist attraction bringing people from all over the world to follow the path of the Inca.

-There are few multiday hikes in the world that rival Machu Picchu, there’s the Tour du Mont Blanc, Camino De Santiago, or the Application Trail.
-However none of these trail’s destinations offer anything similar to what the Inca trail does, the Incan Citadel of Machu Picchu.
+There are few multiday hikes in the world that rival the Inca Trail, there’s the Tour du Mont Blanc, Camino De Santiago, or the Application Trail.
+None of these trail’s destinations offer anything similar to what the Inca trail does, the Inca Citadel of Machu Picchu.

 Having the largest empire in the history of the Americas the Tawantinsuyu (Inca Empire) civilization reigned from 1438 to 1572 .
 Tawantinsuyu means the “four regions of the sun” in Quechua, and describes the 4 regions of the empire comprised of Chinchaysuyu to the north, Antisuyu to the east (Amazon jungle), Qullasuyu to the south and Kuntisuyu to the west.
 It was only later when the Spanish arrived that the name “El Imperio Inca” was coined.
-The empire’s territory spanned massive distances, from the snow capped peaks of the rugged Andes Mountains to the barren desserts of coastal Peru and Chile.
+The empire’s territory spanned massive distances, from the snow capped peaks of the rugged Andes Mountains to the barren deserts of coastal Peru and Chile.
 Tawantinsuyu created a massive road network, called Qhapaq Ñan (royal road), in order to connect their empire.
-Constructed over the course of several centuries, the network spanned over 30,000km reaching multiple different modern day countries.
+The network spanned over 30,000km reaching multiple different modern day countries.

-Cusco was the capital of Tawantinsuyu, political center, and home of the emperor Sapa Inca (sole ruler).
-Qhapaq Ñan started in Cusco and spanned outward to the rest of the empire, reaching as far north as Colombia, through Peru, and as far south as Chile, connecting even parts of Argentina and Bolivia.
+Cusco was the center of Tawantinsuyu, political center, and home of the emperor Sapa Inca (sole ruler).
+Qhapaq Ñan, the Inca Trail, started in Cusco and covered outward to the rest of the empire, reaching as far north as Colombia, all Peru, far south as Chile, connecting even parts of Argentina and Bolivia.
 The advanced road network allowed for effective transportation of goods, and communication between cities, and the movement of the Incan Army.
-Qhapaq Ñan is considered a World Heritage Site by UNESCO and is a protected area.

 Why is the Inca Trail World Renowned?